ali9itani/buddypress-activity-social-share/readme.txt

 == Frequently Asked Questions ==

-= Does This plugin requires BuddyPress =
-Yes, It needs you to have BuddyPress installed and activated.

-= Where Do I Ask for support? =
+= Required Plugins =
+BuddyPress is required plugin for activity share

-Please visit [wbcomdesigns] (http://wbcomdesigns.com/) for any query related to plugin and Buddypress.
+= Do you offer paid support and custom development? = Yes, we also offer paid support and customer development,Please visit [wbcomdesigns](http://wbcomdesigns.com/) for any query related to plugin and custom development.

 == Screenshots ==